1490 Director, Faculty Center for Teaching and Learning

 Experience: At least five years of experience working in a teaching and learning center designing and delivering faculty development programs and services, preferably in a leadership role, is required.
 Teaching experience at the college or university level is required.
 Experience in assessment of learning outcomes at both the classroom and program level is required.
 Experience managing budgets and resources is required.

 Skills: Strong verbal, written, and interpersonal skills are required.
 The ability to work effectively with staff, faculty, administrators, and University personnel at all levels is required.
 Demonstrated ability to design and implement faculty development programs, manage instructional design and creative services, and manage workflow processes is required.
 A working knowledge of outcomes-based curricular design, student-learning assessment techniques and program evaluation models, student-centered learning and learning theories, technology-enhanced teaching and learning including course management systems, and effective online teaching methodologies is required.
 Database management skills are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES